 monitor the collateral held by the Bank and maintain a ledger reflecting the amount of collateral attributable to each lender participating in Stock Lending via Stake;

 reconcile the amount of collateral held in the bank against the stocks on loan each day and notify DriveWealth if additional collateral is required to be deposited with the bank, or if there is excess collateral;

 receive a daily notice of any adjustment to be made to the collateral; and

 act on your behalf if there is a default event and a ‘Notice of Default’ is submitted to claim on the collateral.

-Tax or capital gains implications of receiving income from Stock Lending
+Tax implications of receiving income from Stock Lending

 You can opt-out, and opt back in again, at any time

-Your participation in the Stock Lending is completely optional.
-If you decide to opt-out of the program you can simply continue using Stake as-is for trading stocks and ETFs and DriveWealth will not be able to borrow your stocks at any time.
+Your participation in Stock Lending is completely optional.
+If you decide to opt-out of the program you can still use Stake as-is for trading stocks and ETFs and DriveWealth will not be able to borrow your stocks at any time.

 Please note that if you decide to opt-in to Stock Lending again in the future, DriveWealth may in its discretion choose not to offer your stocks for stock lending transactions.

 Selling, voting and getting paid dividends during loans